aantron/ocaml.org/data/planet/rgrinberg/creating-static-linux-binaries-in-ocaml.md

 ---

 <p>Creating truly static binaries for Linux like golang is a capability that is
 occasionally useful.
-I&rsquo;ve seen questions about it on IRC a few times, and I&rsquo;ve personally found this approach is particularly useful when deploying to environments where installing libraries isn&rsquo;t easy, such as AWS Lambda.
+I’ve seen questions about it on IRC a few times, and I’ve personally found this approach is particularly useful when deploying to environments where installing libraries isn’t easy, such as AWS Lambda.
-Unfortunately for me, the approach that I will explain in this article wasn&rsquo;t as approachable.
-So I&rsquo;ve prepared a quick tutorial on how to easily create a static binary in OCaml and test it.</p>
+Unfortunately for me, the approach that I will explain in this article wasn’t as approachable.
+So I’ve prepared a quick tutorial on how to easily create a static binary in OCaml and test it.</p>